“Vietnam in one word … Wild. But one word is not enough : interesting, fascinating, dirty, loud, crazy, beautiful …”

 What’s your name and where are you from?

 My name is Genevieve, and I come from US.

 Why did you come to Vietnam?

-I was graduated from university in 2015 I was working for 6 months in the US about international relation.
+I was graduated from university in 2015 I was working for 6 months in the US about international relationship.
 It’s my major and I worked for the ambassador.
 I had the job of assistant but it was quite boring.
-So I decided that I wanted to travel because I don’t have children so I plan to go study english abroad and Vietnam offer some great opportunity here.
+So I decided that I wanted to travel because I don’t have children so I plan to go to teach english abroad and Vietnam offer some great opportunity here.